Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 // ...
 };
 ```
-Now subscript 12 (``armips/move/battle_sub_seq/012.s``) is responsible for every single stat adjustment in battles, just fed slightly different parameters.
+Now ``battle_sub_seq`` script 12 (``armips/move/battle_sub_seq/012.s``) is responsible for every single stat adjustment in battles, just fed slightly different parameters.
 The modularity makes it difficult to understand, and we will cover it more comprehensively later.

 The big takeaway currently is that Growl, when treated similarly to Tail Whip:
 ```